14islands/vecka.14islands.com/README.md

 # vecka.14islands.com

-Always know what week number it.
+Always know the week number.
 Essential when living in Sweden.

 This app is built to test out the latest Progressive Web App features (Service Workers, Manifest.json etc.)